DaviRamosAndrade/ubuntu-react-native-env/README.md

-# ubuntu-react-native-env
+# Ubuntu: React Native Environment
-Step-by-step to install and configure react native, android emulator and genymotion.
+Step by step to install and configure react native, android emulator and genymotion on Ubuntu.
+#### This guide use Ubuntu 18.04.